Home Compare COST vs DLTR

 Costco Wholesale vs Dollar Tree: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Dollar Tree carrying a narrow edge on valuation.
-Costco Wholesale still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Costco Wholesale, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with Dollar Tree, but the market is not currently confirming it.
+Costco Wholesale holds the cleaner structural position, with the lead spread across valuation and growth.
+Dollar Tree still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward Dollar Tree, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with Costco Wholesale, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.